April 14, 2014: We are currently unable to accept debit or credit cards.

 LIMITED ACCESS TO VISA APPLICANTS TO THE CONSULAR SECTION

-Effective January 1, 2013, the access to the Consular Section facilities and waiting areas for the visa applicants will be limited to visa applicants only.
+Please be aware: Access to the Consular Section facilities and waiting areas for the visa applicants is limited to visa applicants ONLY.
 The following exceptions apply:

 - Elderly visa applicants that require assistance